sdmydbr9/MMM-11-TTS/README.md

 # MMM-11-TTS
-this module id dependent on MMM-Notification-Trigger module after cloning the modules, add the following lines
+this module is dependent on MMM-Notification-Trigger module after cloning the modules, add the following lines

 config file